EffiSciencesResearch/ML4G-2.0/readme.md

 # Curriculum ML4Good

-We draw inspiration from the redwood mlab, which focuses mainly on the ML engineering part.
-In comparison, we will spend more time on conceptual aspects.
+We draw inspiration from the redwood mlab, and ARENA, both of which focuses mainly on the ML engineering part.
+However there are a lot more workshops on strategy, goverance and conceptual AI safety during the ML4G.

 ## For teachers, contributors and assistants